 Advertising agencies pride themselves on the personalized service they provide their clients.
 Many cite that factor as their top quality.
 They go to great lengths to demonstrate their commitment through face-to-face leadership involvement, client wining and dining, dedicated teams, access to anyone and everyone at the agency, and the list goes on.
 Why?
 Because clients appreciate and expect personalized service.
-According to Forrester research, nearly 95% of leaders say providing a good customer experience is their top strategic priority.
-So why is the first impression a marketer gets when he or she wants to talk the most impersonal customer experience of all – the website contact form?
+According to Forrester Research, nearly 95% of leaders say providing a good customer experience is their top strategic priority.
+So why is the first impression a marketer gets when she or he wants to talk to a new agency, the most impersonal customer experience of all – the website contact form?

 Now consider the personal side.
 I’ve heard a lot of reasons why agency owners prefer contact forms – I don’t want my email spammed, I get hundreds of annoying and irrelevant emails, no one I care about emails me from the website, its easier for my admin to deal with, and on and on.
 Notice that all those reasons have nothing to do with what the marketer wants.
 Agencies go to extraordinary lengths to personalize marketing programs for their clients, trying in endless ways to get to that one-to-one personalized experience.
 Why don’t agencies do the same for themselves?
 And, don’t even mention the cursed Captcha!

 Put yourself in the marketer’s shoes.
 When he or she is thinking about a new agency it is very likely they want to be discrete.
 They don’t want their inquiry to end up in some general contact catchall for who-knows-who at the agency to see.
 They want to connect directly and personally with the right person to begin a conversation.
 They don’t want to waste their precious time filling in form fields – first name, last name, company, phone number, why are you contacting us, is this urgent, are you looking for a job, and the absolute worst, verify you are human.
 It is the most impersonal experience you can offer and a deathblow to new business.